AnkitMandusia/green-transformers/README.md

 ```
 #### 2. Open and Run a Notebook:
 Navigate to the desired notebook file (e.g., hybrid_neuromorphic.ipynb) in the Jupyter interface.
 You can run the cells sequentially by clicking "Run" or using the shortcut Shift + Enter.

+## 4. License
+This project is licensed under the MIT License.
+See the LICENSE file for details.